Update: September 17, 2021

-We are continuing to book elective cases including hip and knee surgery.
+We are continuing to book elective cases including hip and knee replacement surgery.
+Queen’s Medical Center and Kona Community Center are resuming surgical cases.
+There may be limits on certain in-patient cases.
+Please discuss your individual situation with Dr. Morton.
 Each hospital has its own independent rules prior to starting including, but not limited to: self-quarantine, obtaining COVID-19 testing prior to surgery, and types of elective surgery.
 We are continuing to maintain social distancing by avoiding as much contact as reasonable, social isolation, and mask-wearing.

 Talk with Dr. Morton prior to scheduling surgery to confirm how you will proceed.

-The Corona virus (COVID-19) has arrived to our state.
 In preparation for the number of patients who may become symptomatic or asymptomatic carriers of COVID-19, we are following social distancing as advised by the Center for Disease Control.
 Please do not come to our clinic if you are exhibiting any signs of COVID-19.
+We have provided a telehealth option for our patients.

 Signs of COVID-19 include: